AscendLab

 Hash Generator for SHA-256, SHA-1 & SHA-512

-Create deterministic text hashes for checks, fixtures, examples, and quick comparisons without sending input to a server.
+Create deterministic text hashes for checks, fixtures, examples, and quick comparisons with browser-side processing.

 Quick answer